Lucoshi/Lucoshi-s-Video-Game-Palace/album/render/README.md

-This is an actual render archive, don't get fooled by trolls
+This is an actual render archive.
+Do not be misled by trolls who present themselves as "passionate" or "dedicated" groups while making unsubstantiated claims about preservation, such as false ROM dumps; they will call you a beta kid!
 ![beta kids.png](https://github.com/Lucoshi/Lucoshi-s-Video-Game-Palace/blob/main/album/render/beta%20kids.png)